 Read Brad’s article in the Habitat X Journal.

-Chandler von Schrader is a National Program Manager for the U.S. EPA in Washington, D.C., and has become a main mover at the confluence of home performance, HVAC, and the rest of the construction industry.
-You couldn’t find anyone more qualified for this discussion — as the manager of the EPA ENERGY STAR Verified Installation Program, Chandler has been instrumental in building some of the nation’s most-widespread home performance programs.
-Today he’s working to introduce home performance to the HVAC and remodeling industries.
+Chandler von Schrader is recently retired from the U.S. EPA in Washington, D.C..
+Over the years.
+Chandler has been a main mover at the confluence of home performance, HVAC, and the rest of the construction industry.
+You couldn’t find anyone more qualified for this discussion — as the manager of the EPA ENERGY STAR Verified Installation Program, Chandler was been instrumental in building some of the nation’s most-widespread home performance programs.
+Today he works as a private consultant, and is focused on introducing home performance to the HVAC and remodeling industries.

 Chandler lives in the woods of Arlington, Virginia, a few miles outside Washington, D.C.
 Learn about his webinar Codes and Programs That Work.